kaycix/northcoastcnpsnursery/_pages/spring-sale.md

 <div class="thanks-block">
     <h1>Thank You</h1>
-    <p>Thank you to everyone who supports us in so many ways</p>
+    <p>Thank you to everyone who supports us in some way.</p>
-    <p>Thank you to Chris Beresford who runs the nursery and ran the plant sale for so many years.
-Thank you to all the volunteers who dedicate so much time to nurturing these plants and putting on the sale.
+    <p>Thank you to nursery managers Chris and Barbara who have dedicated countless hours to running an entire native plant nursery.
+We couldn't imagine anyone else doing what you're doing.
+You're amazing!</p>
+    <p>Thank you to all our nursery volunteers.
+Whether you have volunteered for one hour or many more, we appreciate you!
+This has been a particularly long winter but seeing everyone show up, ready to work in the cold mornings warms our hearts.
     </p>
-    <p>We also appreciate the nurseries that we partner with.</p>
-    <p>Thank you those of you who shop our sales</p>
+    <p>We appreciate the nurseries and vendors that we partner with and the community of sharing and support you offer us.
+We are so proud to be working alongside you and we look forward to many more years of collaboration.</p>
+    <p>Last but not least, thank you those of you who shop our sales!!
+You truly inspire us.
+From those of you rewilding acres of yards, to those of you tending small native plants on your balcony.
+We see you, we appreciate you, and we are so proud to be eco-warriors alongside you.</p>
+    <p>Thank you for helping to make this planet a better place.</p>
 </div>